 | Treatment |

 Untreated.
-Green color due to native iron and aluminum trace elements in the phosphate |
+Green color from native iron and aluminum traces in the phosphate |

 | Piece Type |